calebmsword/javascript-notes/deep-clone.md

  - is not "deeply" nested, where "deep" is on the order of 1500-2000 layers (or you can guarantee that you code will run on a platform whose `structuredClone` implementation is not recursive)
  - does not own properties which contain functions, `WeakMap`s, or `WeakSet`s

-then `structuredClone` will clone the top-level object in the prototype chain and have the prototype point to a native prototype.
+then `structuredClone` will clone the top-level object in the prototype chain and ensure that its prototype is native prototype.
+If `structuredClone` recognizes the object as one of JavaScript's native classes that it supports, then the prototype is that for the class.
+Otherwise, the prototype will be `Object.prototype`.

 If these limitations are too strict for your use case, then [my algorithm](https://github.com/calebmsword/parsec/blob/main/example/example-utils/clone-deep.js) might suffice.
+Here are some of its features:
+ - The cloned object always shares its prototype with that of the original.
+ - The algorithm uses no recursion.
+ - My algorithm supports cloning instances of Map, Set, TypeArray, ArrayBuffer, RegExp, Error, Date, Number, String, Boolean, Symbol and Object.
+ - My algorithm clones property descriptors, non-enumerable properties and retains the extensible, frozen and sealed status of objects.
+ - My algorith clones symbols and symbol properties.
-The algorithm uses no recursion, supports many of JavaScript's native APIs, retains property descriptors, clones symbols, clones symbol properties and non-enumerable properties, retains the extensible, frozen and sealed status of objects, and properly handles circular references.
-Attempting to copy functions, WeakMaps, or WeakSets causes warning to appear instead of errors.
-My algorithm also lets you input a custom function that provides custom logic so you can account for complicated custom objects, or even circumvent some design decisions my algorithm makes.
+ - My algorithm properly handles circular references.
+ - My algorithm also lets you input a custom function that provides custom logic so you can account for complicated custom objects, or even circumvent some design decisions my algorithm makes.

-If you use my algorithm, I made some design choices that you must be aware of:
- - Methods are copied, even though functions cannot be propertly cloned.
-You can circumvent this with custom logic if necessary.
- - Unsupported types fail with warnings instead of errors.
-A warning is logged to the console (or an error is sent to a custom logging function that the user provides) and the value is simply cloned as an empty object.
- - The algorithm does not clone any of the types listed [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#webapi_types) even though `structuredClone` does.
- - The algorithm will copy property descriptors which contain property accessors.
- - The algorithm does not clone the prototype chain.
-But as shown before, it is easy to use the algorithm to clone the prototype chain of an object if that chain doesn't include methods.
+ - My algorithm can be enhanced with a "customizer", which is a function that allows the user to inject custom logic.
+With the customizer, the user can support additional types and override many design decisions if they would like restrictions on what can be cloned.

-My algorithm is flexible, perhaps too flexible, but I wanted an alternative that was less restrictive than `structuredClone`.
-I wanted the user to clone anything without sending exceptions to the call stack, and I felt this would be okay as long as failures to perform true clones were noisily logged.
+However, I made my algorithm flexible, perhaps too flexible.
+I wanted the user to clone anything without causing exceptions to the call stack.
+Instead, any failures to perform a clone are noisily logged.
+Here are some of the concessions my algorithm makes for this purpose:
+ - WeakMaps or WeakSets are "cloned" as empty objects.
+When this happens, warnings are noisily logged.
+ - Methods are copied over directly.
+They are not cloned.
+Whenever this occurs, a warning is noisily logged.
+ - My algorithm detects types using `Object.prototype.toString.call`.
+When unsupported types are detected, the algorithm does not throw an error.
+They are copied as empty objects and a warning is noisily logged.
+ - The algorithm copies property descriptors which contain property accessors.
+When this happens, a warning is noisily logged.

+My algorithm also fails to clone any of the types listed [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#webapi_types) even though `structuredClone` does.

+The algorithm was heavily inspired by Lodash's [cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep) method.